vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/Authentication.rst

 Centralized authentication on the cluster
 ==========================================

-The security feature allows cluster admin users to set up FreeIPA or OpenLDAP in order to allow or deny user access.
+The security feature allows cluster admin users to set up FreeIPA or OpenLDAP in order to allow or deny access to the user(s).

 Configuring FreeIPA/OpenLDAP security
 ______________________________________